ankimelin/hej-riksdagen/README.md

 (I can invite you through e-mail)

 # Tech
-JavaScript, React, React Router Dom, React Loader Spinner, Styled Components.
+JavaScript, React, React Router Dom.

 First time using localStorage to store API result.